opentelemetry plugin

 “”

-URL for reporting metrics via otlp http exporter.
-If metrics reporting is not needed, this can be left unconfigured
+URL for reporting metrics via otlp http exporter, can be omitted if metrics reporting is not needed

 rpc_time_cost_histogram_boundaries